 Plaza Gerardo Barrios

-- The attack on President Manuel Araujo in 1913; the president was attacked with machetes and died about five days later.
+Gerardo Barrios square has been the scene of various historical moments, such as the attack on President Manuel Araujo in 1913; the president was attacked with machetes and died about five days later.

-- The celebration of the end of the civil war in 1992.
+Most recently, the Gerardo Barrios Plaza bore witness to the celebration of the end of the civil war in 1992.

 Every year, the plaza is home to many different activities of public interest.